ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

     content:
       -
         type: text
         text: 'By minimising the number of steps it takes to complete a task, we reduce the total energy requirement for that task.
-The key is reducing the energy consumed by the user’s device whilst undertaking a given task.'
+The key is reducing the energy consumed by the person’s device whilst undertaking a given task.'
   -
     type: paragraph
     content: